DevParapalli/RTMNU-SEM-6/HWL/Practical 8/README.md

 Aim: To interface sound sensor with Intel Galileo board and write a program to detect surrounding sound intensity.

+## Theory

+A sound sensor, often as a microphone, converts sound energy (vibrations in air pressure) into an electrical signal.
+This signal can then be processed or analyzed.
+The microphone, a type of sound sensor, is a transducer that converts sound waves into an electrical signal, which can then be amplified, transmitted, or recorded.
+The diaphragm in a microphone vibrates when sound waves hit it, causing a current to flow that corresponds to the sound's pressure, frequency, and amplitude.

 ## Procedure

 1. Connect the sound sensor to the analog pin 0 of the Galileo board.